You are viewing our old site. See the new one here

 "With the population growth curve, agriculture, industry and urbanization in the western areas of China, there is of course going to be more water use on the Chinese side," Akcura said.
 "If there is no agreement with China on the amount of water it can use from the Ili, Balkhash will be damaged in the same way the Aral was."

-The US National Oceanic and Atmospheric Administration (NOAA) together with the fishing industry, has developed new technology aimed at reducing the accidental capture of and harm to marine turtles.
+NOAA DEVELOPS SEA TURTLE SAVING TECHNOLOGYThe US National Oceanic and Atmospheric Administration (NOAA) together with the fishing industry, has developed new technology aimed at reducing the accidental capture of and harm to marine turtles.

 According to NOAA and its partners, bycatch of leatherback and loggerhead turtles, both of which are endangered, on longlines can be reduced by up to 90% by switching from the traditional J-style hook baited with squid to a large circle-style hook baited with mackerel.
 New de-hookers and dipnets have also been developed to allow fishermen to remove hooks from turtles with minimal additional trauma.
 In addition, a 'turtle elevator' has been developed to bring larger turtles on board for de-hooking and disentanglement.

-"Our cooperative research with industry has shown that these turtle bycatch-reduction techniques have been successfully tested …and are a viable solution for meeting everyone's objectives," said NOAA Fisheries Director Willian Hogarth.
+"Our cooperative research with industry has shown that these turtle bycatch-reduction techniques have been successfully tested and are a viable solution for meeting everyone's objectives," said NOAA Fisheries Director Willian Hogarth.
 "I'm asking all nations to match our efforts and evaluate these techniques in their fisheries so we can meet our shared responsibility to protect sea turtles and allow commercial fishing to prosper."

 The results have received the endorsement of many in the fishing industry and environmentalists alike.

+economic incentives for fishermen in the process."
 Tests showed the use of these techniques can increase actual catch by as much as 30%, while at the same time allowing fishermen to retrieve hooks and other gear and avoid the extra time spent on entangled turtles.
 NOAA's National Marine Fisheries Service (NOAA Fisheries) has begun international outreach efforts to share the developments with other fishing nations.

-Following the successful landing of NASA's Spirit on Mars on 3 January 2004, the robotic rover will roam the planet's surface in an attempt to find evidence of water by examining rocks and soil.
+IN SEARCH OF WATER ON MARS Following the successful landing of NASA's Spirit on Mars on 3 January 2004, the robotic rover will roam the planet's surface in an attempt to find evidence of water by examining rocks and soil.
 Spirit landed in the heart of the Gusev Crater, a massive basin that scientists believe once held a gigantic lake.
 A long, deep valley apparently chiseled by ancient flows of water leads into Gusev, suggesting it was fed by an ancient river.

 "We believe the pathway to finding life [on Mars] is to follow the water," said Firouz Naderi, NASA's Mars exploration program manager.
 The spacecraft is equipped with a spectrometer that will help scientists find iron-bearing rocks and other minerals that could have been formed in hot, watery conditions that may yield clues about the ancient Mars environment.